jibundeyare/blockly/README.md

 # what is this ?

-This is a pre-configured implementation of Google Blockly.
+This is a pre-configured easy to use implementation of Google Blockly.

 Now, what is Blockly ?